Steven Stamkos Game Preview: Lightning vs. Penguins

 Stamkos Stats vs. the Penguins

-- The Penguins have conceded 55 goals in total (2.6 per game), which ranks fourth in the league for fewest goals allowed.
+- The Penguins have conceded 62 goals in total (2.6 per game), the fifth-fewest allowed in the NHL.

 |2023-2024 Season